pabarnard/typescript-lectures/tutorials/02-functions.md

     // Do stuff here
 }
 ```
 This means the two parameters must be the same type in this example.
 IMPORTANT: when calling functions, you can ONLY use the overloaded signatures and NEVER the implementation signature.
+Think of the implementation signature like a menu of options at a restaurant, and each overload signature as one option for a meal.

 There are times when unions are better than overloads, like with this example:
 ```ts